Sebastian-Belkner/cunuSHT/README.md

-# pySHT
+# cunuSHT
 general (adjoint) spin-n SHTs.

-pySHT provides functions to calculate spherical harmonic transforms for any uniform and non-uniform grid.
+cunuSHT provides functions to calculate spherical harmonic transforms for any uniform and non-uniform grid.

 It can run on both, CPU and GPU, and can do this for (custom) geometries.